-When the CAF-ICC Order took effect on December 29, 2011, a bill-and-keep arrangement was in effect for both termination and transport, as it had been since the 1990's, between CenturyLink EQ and HTI67 and between CenturyLink EQ and HTI's affiliate, Hutchinson.68
+59. When the CAF-ICC Order took effect on December 29, 2011, a bill-and-keep arrangement was in effect for both termination and transport, as it had been since the 1990's, between CenturyLink EQ and HTI^{72} and between CenturyLink EQ and HTI's affiliate, Hutchinson.73

-CenturyLink EQ argues that the CAF-ICC Order should be interpreted such that its directives regarding the transition to a bill-and-keep methodology, rate caps for transport and termination at the level in effect as of December 29, 2011, and the treatment of existing bill and keep arrangements do not extend to dedicated transport.
-The Department disagrees.
-The paragraphs of the CAF-ICC Order to which CenturyLink EQ point, clearly discuss FCC's intent to further develop the "glide path" toward bill-and-keep for elements not specifically identified in the initial transition, and there is nothing to indicate that the FCC intended to exclude dedicated transport rates from either the caps imposed by its rule or from the requirement that all bill-and-
+60. CenturyLink EQ argued that the CAF-ICC Order should be interpreted such that its directives regarding the transition to a bill-and-keep methodology, rate caps for transport and termination at the level in effect as of December 29, 2011, and the treatment of existing bill and keep arrangements do not extend to dedicated transport.74

+61. The Department disagreed with CenturyLink EQ's argument, stating that the paragraphs of the CAF-ICC Order to which CenturyLink EQ point discuss FCC's intent to further develop the "glide path" toward bill-and-keep for elements not specifically identified in the initial transition, and there is nothing to indicate that the FCC intended to exclude dedicated transport rates from either the caps imposed by its rule or from the requirement that all bill-and-keep arrangements in effect on December 29, 2011 shall remain in place.